Blessings and Curses of Covariate Shifts: Adversarial Learning Dynamics, Directional Convergence, and Equilibria: Main Results

-Now we elaborate on the intuition and technical innovation behind the proof of Theorem~\ref{thm:classification-main}.
+In this section, we elaborate on the intuition and technical innovation behind the proof of Theorem~\ref{thm:classification-main}.
 Let $\sigma(z) = 1/(1+e^{-z})$ be the sigmoid function and $\sigma'(z)=\sigma(z)(1-\sigma(z))$.
 The dynamic of the distribution shift is non-convex and non-linear, following the equation

 Define $\eta := \gamma \| \theta^{(0)} \|^2 >0$ and $r:= \frac{\| \theta^\star - \theta^{(0)} \|^2}{\| \theta^{(0)} \|^2}$.
 We focus on two summary statistics to keep track of the directional convergence.
 For all $t\geq 0$, define a sequence of real values $a_t, b_t \in \R$